How to save money on a tight budget

 Make it automatic

 It’s much easier to save when you don’t have to rely on yourself to transfer funds into your savings account.
 Have your employer divide your paycheck deposit into a checking account and a savings account.

 If you’re self-employed, schedule automatic transfers from your main checking account to your purpose-based savings accounts on a recurring basis.

 Stop using credit cards

 If your extra cash each month is spent on making credit card payments, you’ll never be able to save and get closer to your financial goals.

 Create a budget

-Set a specific amount, such as $100 a week, and taking that out of the bank in cash at the beginning of the week.
-“Only use that money for the week and try not to allow yourself to dip into anything else,” he says.
-“Then, try to go down to $90 or $80 per week to see what you really need.”
+Set a specific amount, such as $100 a week, and take that out of the bank in cash at the beginning of the week.
+Use that money for the week and try not to allow yourself to dip into other funds.
+Then, try to go down to $90 or $80 per week to see what you really need.

 Once you’ve grown accustomed to living on your budget, you’ll open up more money for saving toward various goals.

-After a year of forcing yourself to save and receiving the self-esteem that comes with it, most people will be committed to the lifestyle of saving and often will find ways to save even more, Klein says.
+After a year of forcing yourself to save and receiving the self-esteem that comes with it, most people will be committed to the lifestyle of saving and often will find ways to save even more.